scil-vital/dwi_ml/doc/data_organization.rst

 Preprocessed:
     No matter how you preprocess your data, please keep the results in a "preprocessed" folder.
 Ex: tractoflow + any other technique to get your bundles.

     ** Note.
 If you used tractoflow and have kept the results in preprocessed, you can organize automatically the dwi_ml_ready folder.
-We have started to prepare a script for you, which you can find in please_copy_and_adapt/**01_organizse_from_tractoflow.sh**.
+We have started to prepare a script for you, which you can find in please_copy_and_adapt/**01_organizse_from_tractoflow.sh**, which creates symlinks between your tractoflow results and a dwi_ml_ready folder.
 We encourage you to modify this script in your own project depending on your needs.
+You can find `here <./reminder_tractoflow_output.rst>`_ a description of tractoflow's typical output.

 dwi_ml_ready
     This folder is the most important one and must be organized in this exact way to be able to load the data as a hdf5 using our script create_hdf5_dataset.py.
 An example of use can be found in please_copy_and_adapt/**02_create_dataset.sh**.